CQX96/CQX96-Linux/Documentation/process/handling-regressions.rst

 ------------------------------------------

-Why the Linux kernel has a regression tracker, and why is regzbot used?
+Why the CQX96 kernel has a regression tracker, and why is regzbot used?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Rules like "no regressions" need someone to ensure they are followed, otherwise
 they are broken either accidentally or on purpose.
 History has shown this to be
-true for the Linux kernel as well.
+true for the CQX96 kernel as well.
 That's why Thorsten Leemhuis volunteered to
-keep an eye on things as the Linux kernel's regression tracker, who's
+keep an eye on things as the CQX96 kernel's regression tracker, who's
 occasionally helped by other people.
 Neither of them are paid to do this,
 that's why regression tracking is done on a best effort basis.